Letter from the Managing Editor:

 BPM 2015 Conference—August 31-Sept 3, 2015.
 Innsbruck, Austria.
 This is the annual academic conference for professors, students and researchers involved in university BPM programs, worldwide.

 Forum Praktyków BPM Conference—October 12-13, 2015, Warsaw, Poland.
 This annual conference is produced by Process Renewal Group Polska under the auspices of Polish Ministry of Economy.
-It is a platform for BPM practitioners from public and private sector to exchange the experience of building the process maturity in their organizations, and the banner to the rotator which I will forward to you.
+It is a platform for BPM practitioners from public and private sector to exchange the experience of building the process maturity in their organizations.

 Building Business Capability Conference—November 2-6, 2015, Las Vegas, Nevada.
 This popular annual North American Conference is co-produced by BPTrends, Business Rules Solutions and the IIBA, bringing together a broad range of professionals who collaborate to provide integrated solutions for enterprise performance improvement.